wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 27 Behold ! our colors are fast ; and we cannot quickly unloose them : nevertheless, we will be prisoners unto you, therefore spare us.

-28 So the brave mariners of Columbia spared them, and stopped the destroying engines; for their hearts were inclined to mercy.
+28 So the brave mariners of Columbia spared them, and stopped the destroying engines ; for their hearts were inclined to mercy.

-29 However, this was another bloody fight; for there fell of the men of Britain forty that were slain outright, and seventeen were wounded.
+29 However, this was another bloody fight ; for there fell of the men of Britain forty that were slain outright, and seventeen were wounded.

 30 And the loss of Columbia in slain and maimed was about fourteen.

-31 And the commanders of both vessels were slain ; and they buried them with honor in the town of Portland, which leaveth Boston to the west; for the battle was fought hard by.
+31 And the commanders of both vessels were slain ; and they buried them with honor in the town of Portland, which leaveth Boston to the west ; for the battle was fought hard by.

 32 Moreover, the great Sanhedrim was pleased with the thing, and gave unto the kinsman of Burrows a medal of gold, in token of remembrance thereof.*